CloudLabs-MCW/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/perform-database-assessments.md

 1. Once you have reviewed the migration possibilites for both Azure SQL Database and Azure SQL Managed Instance, cancel the migration process.

    ![](./media/cancel-migration.png)

+## Summary

+In this hands-on lab, you connected to your SQL 2019 VM and used the Azure Data Studio to perform assessments on the `WideWorldImporters` database.
+You reviewed assessments: one for SQL DB and a second for SQL MI.

+### You have successfully completed the lab.